 The Guy Game is a game released by Top Heavy Studios as a console and PC game.
 As may be inferred from the name, the gameplay consists of male characters whose job is to preempt the answer to questions posed to some scantily clad women.
 They are asked in the form of trivia questions.
 If the players can correctly predict the answer, the reward is a disrobing of the girls.

 Since the age range of video game players is 10-18, the game was deemed as child pornography due to the sexually suggestive nature of the game.
 Considering that teenagers are impressionable, it was important to prevent early exposure to offensive content like the one glorified in the game.
 It garnered public outcry, and a Texas judge ordered the game to be removed from stores.
+However, you can still find this game if you look hard enough.
+Currently, you can buy the PS2 and xBox versions of The Guy Game at The Old School Game Vault.

 This is one of the games with a fairly predictable theme and approach.
 It is a smartphone game that involves shaking the phone to evoke a reaction from a baby.
 The game features a crying baby who can be affected by the movement of the phone.
 Players are required to shake the phone until the baby stops crying.
 If the cessation of the cry is followed by the appearance of two red coloured “X” symbols on the baby’s eyes, the baby is dead.